hzyzh/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an Undergraduate student of Computer Science at NJU, expected to graduate in 2023 Summer.
+I'm an Undergraduate student in Computer Science at NJU, expected to graduate in 2023 Summer.
 My research interests include AI and Machine Learning, Programming Language, Software Engineering, and applying AI/ML techniques to solve problems.
 Now I am doing research and completing my thesis about a Graph Neural Network (GNN) based framework for learning program semantics embeddings, under the supervision of Professor Yu Wang and Professor Linzhang Wang at NJU.
 {style="text-align: justify;"}